 Since early 2005, with the help of donors and volunteers, we have built and sponsored a successful community center, which has become the focal point of the community, purchased land for the new school, supported adult education classes, assisted with community-based tourism development, implemented a waste management program, and held environmental education camps and much more.
 Her Royal Highness Princess Maha Chakri Sirindhorn, known as Princess Angel by the devoted nation, is famous for using her interest and expertise in science for the country’s development.

-Andaman Discoveries Partners and Awards
+Andaman Discoveries Partners

 Winner: Skål International is an Affiliate Member of the UNWTO whose mission is to promote the development of responsible, sustainable and universally accessible tourism.
 It is an honor to win this prestigious award and be recognized by SKAL International.
 This award allows us to increase visibility and get recognition of our outstanding performance in terms of sustainable and responsible tourism.